8go/matrix-commander/README.md

 # First Run, Set Up, Credentials File, End-to-end Encryption

+On the first run `matrix-commander` must be executed with the `--login` argument and the corresponding secondary arguments.
-This program on the first run creates a credentials.json file.
+This creates a credentials.json file.
-The credentials.json file stores: homeserver, user id, access token, device id, and room id.
-On the first run it asks some questions, creates the token and device id and stores everything in the credentials.json file.
+The credentials.json file stores: homeserver, user id, access token, device id, and default room id.
+On the first run, the --login run, it asks some questions if not everything is provided by arguments, creates the token and device id and stores everything in the credentials.json file.
+If desired, all arguments can be provided via arguments to that log in can be performed fully in batch.

 Since the credentials file holds an access token it should be protected and secured.
 One can use different